endeavorcomm/le-cms/README.md

 deploy-site.sh should be copied to the webserver(s) deploy-cert.sh and renew-cert.sh should be copied to the certificate management server

-(We highly recommend creating new files on the servers; then copying and pasting the contents.
-Otherwise, you may receive errors when trying to run the scripts.)

 ## Setup the Certificate Management System

 Once you have the prerequsites taken care of, follow the steps found in setup-cert-mgmt-system.md